-With the horrors of Daylight Savings Time looming, we’re already dreading the upcoming loss of sleep.
+With the horrors trouble of Daylight Savings Time, we’re already dreading the change in our sleep routine.
 (Seriously, we’re going to need several bottles of Can’t Beet This! on that day.)
-But the annual time to “spring forward” inspired us to improve our sleeping habits.
+But the annual time to “fall backward” and “spring forward” inspired us to think more about our sleeping habits.

-We’ve talked about sleep a bit here and we’ve even outlined the troubles of not getting enough here.
-But imagine our surprise when we learned about one factor that hadn’t crossed our mind.
+We’ve talked about sleep quite a bit… but imagine our surprise when we learned about one factor that hadn’t crossed our mind.
 And it might be something you’ve never thought about either.

 Can air quality affect our nighttime slumber?
 Sounds a little crazy, right?
 Well, the answer could be “yes.”